 In June of 2008, my mom came from Haiti to visit me for a couple of weeks.
 During her stay, I noticed her breathing was not quite right as she took more time to climb a small number of stairs.
 Upon taking her to the hospital, my mom was diagnosed with Stage 4 Terminal Breast Cancer and given 6 months to live.

-Being with her at every doctor appointments, I made sure that my mother was only made aware that she had a chronic cancer disease for which she had to get continuous treatment.
+Being with her at every doctor appointment, I made sure that my mother was only made aware that she had a chronic cancer disease for which she had to get continuous treatment.
 I made sure that she never heard the word “TERMINAL”.
-By my mother not hearing the word “TERMINAL” and the help of modern medicine right here in Dallas, and the care I provided to her, my mom lived past 4 years which totally went against the initial prognosis given to us on June of 2008.
+I believe and know that by my mother not hearing the word “TERMINAL” and the help of modern medicine right here in Dallas as well as the care I provided to her, she lived past 4 years which totally went against the initial prognosis given to us in June of 2008.

 Each Sunday, during those 4 years, was a ritual for us to bake and try desserts.
-She would finish her desserts sometimes before touching her main course I would fix for her.
-She would stay at the house and we’d spend the whole week discussing what kind of cake we were going to bake.
-That went on for four years through countless cheesecake batters until her passing in August of 2012.
+She would finish her desserts sometimes before touching the main course I would fix for her.
+She would stay at the house and we’d spend the whole week discussing what kind of cake we would be trying on Sunday.
+This went on for four years through countless cheesecakes until her passing in August of 2012.

-After her passing, I wrote a short and sweet letter to the owner of Oddfellows (Matt Spillers) in Bishop Arts and after tasting the many cheesecakes I brought for him, he decided to carry the cheesecakes at two of his establishments.
-From that point, I decided to start a business by selling our cheesecakes to other restaurants.
+After her passing, I wrote a letter to the owner of Oddfellows (Matt Spillers) in Bishop Arts and after tasting the many cheesecakes I brought for him, he decided to carry the cheesecakes at two of his establishments.
+From that point, I decided to start a business by selling our cheesecakes to other restaurant establishments.
 After 2 years of moonlighting as a baker after my civil engineering day job in the kitchen of St Paul United Methodist church, I decided to open a storefront located at 3906 Maple Avenue which is now our first location called THE SHACK.